Ariège (river)

-The Ariège ([aʁjɛʒ]; Arièja; Arieja) is a 163 km long river in southern France, a right tributary of the Garonne.
-Its source is in the Pyrenees, near El Pas de la Casa, where it forms part of the border with Andorra.
-It flows north through the following towns in two departments:
+The Ariège ([aʁjɛʒ]; Arièja; Arieja) is a river in southern France and Andorra.
+It is a right tributary of the Garonne.
+From its source in the Pyrenees near El Pas de la Casa, the river flows north, forming part of the French border with Andorra.
+It flows for about 163 km and drains approximately 4200 km2 of mainly mountainous terrain.
+The river is managed by the authority of the Agence de l’eau Adour-Garonne, to preserve the water quality, ensure ecological continuity, and regulate hydropower use.